4 min read

 Ouroboros, the instigator of my involvement, is a fiend for all things bitter, anise, and difficult, in spirits as in music.
 He lined up at least a dozen things that’d qualify as bitters (well, I was impressed anyway, ya snobs) and we stood contemplating them for a moment waiting for inspiration to hit.
 For me, the obvious place to start was the homemade bottle of lavender bitters, in the recycled Robitussin flask.
 Ouro thought it ought to go in either an orange or a grenadine direction.
 We chose to start with orange.

-When the drink was strained and Ouro tasted it, he was inscrutable, as he often is, then said, “That’s no fun.”
+When the drink was strained and Ouro tasted it, he was inscrutable, as he sometimes is, then said, “That’s no fun.”

 For a second I thought he was talking about the election.
 Yeah, that was kind of a letdown in a way, huh?
 But no. We got that drink in one.
 Here’s how it goes.